Saginaw River: History

 The Saginaw River was used for fishing and as a transportation route by canoe by indigenous peoples for thousands of years prior to European colonization.
 From the 18th century, fur traders and trappers rendezvoused at a post at the mouth or traveled along the river and its tributaries to trade with the Ojibwe tribes of the region for European and American manufactured goods.

 As towns developed along the river, it supported additional travel inland, as well as powering the operation of sawmills and later factories.
 The first lighthouse was completed in 1841, and a pair of lighthouses were built in range configuration in 1876.
 They were converted to electricity in 1915.
 The Saginaw River Rear Range Light was listed on the National Register of Historic Places in 1984.
 Since the turn of the 21st century, it is being renovated.

 In the late 19th century, steamers like the Wellington R. Burt carried passengers between the major cities of Saginaw and Bay City, as well as to other ports along the Great Lakes.
 The Saginaw River has continued to be used as a major route for trade, carrying shipping into and out of the region.
 According to Saginaw Future, the river carries 4.6 million tons of commerce annually.

 Other industries developed, with both General Motors and Dow Chemical Company basing major operations from the early 20th century at sites along the river.
 These generated many industrial jobs for the area economy but both companies have gone through restructuring.
 New industries in the region have included advanced manufacturing such as Nexteer, medical technology, professional services, renewable energy, and agribusiness.

 Recreational activities

 For decades, the Saginaw River has been reclaimed for recreational use and the cities have been re-establishing ties to the river for residents.
 A three-mile, hard-surfaced RiverWalk, great for hiking, biking or easy strolls, was built along the riverbanks in downtown Saginaw and Bay City.
 The Saginaw Bay Yacht Club, established in 1894, is located near the mouth of the Saginaw River and supports regular sailing races and related events.
 The river is also popular with boaters who use motors.

 Sports fishermen are active and many enjoy the annual Shiver on the River walleye ice fishing contest.
 Each winter, trophy-sized fish are taken by fishing through holes in the river ice.
-Another fishing season is held in early spring.
+Another fishing season is observed in early spring.